 15 October 2007

-The food reminded me that, wherever I go, whatever I do, I am still a keralite and will remain one no matter where I go.
+The food reminded me that, no matter wherever I go or whatever I do, I am still a Malayali and will remain one.

 12 October 2007